-Calling all alums: now you can help a student with Huskies@Work, UW Alumni Association’s job shadowing program!
-Psychology is one of the most dynamic majors on campus: with a degree under their belt, students can pursue careers in research, clinical therapy, business, community service, and virtually any other field.
+Psychology is one of the most dynamic majors on campus: with a degree under their belt, students can pursue careers in research, therapy, business, community health, technology, and many other fields.
 As an alum, you can play a part in their path to choosing a career by showing them what can be possible after graduation.

 Huskies@Work is offered twice each year, during one month in the fall and one month in the spring.
 Alumni and students fill out applications and are matched based on career field and interests.
 Together, you decide on a mutal date and time and you’ll get the chance to share a day in your life.
 From meetings to site visits, informational coffees to meetings over Skype or phone call — you can show a fellow Dawg what it’s like to walk in your shoes.

 Fall 2019 session applications open on August 19th.
 Learn more and get involved today on the Huskies@Work website.